33 Classic Movies That Are Truly Timeless

 Memorable quote: “Magic mirror on the wall, who is the fairest one of all?”

 If you love classic Disney movies, Snow White and the Seven Dwarfs probably holds a special place in your heart.
-Artistically, Walt Disney achieved a huge feat with this animated film: It earned an honorary Academy Award in 1939 for being a “significant screen innovation.”
-Plus, the movie’s financial success allowed Disney to use its profits to build the company’s studios in Burbank, California, and proved that animation could be a major box office draw.
+Artistically, Walt Disney achieved a huge feat with this animated film about a princess who’s the fairest one of all (sorry, evil queen!).
+It earned an honorary Academy Award in 1939 for being a “significant screen innovation.”
+Plus, the movie’s financial success allowed Disney to use its profits to build the company’s studios in Burbank, California—and proved that animation could be a major box office draw.

 The Good The Bad And The Ugly Ecomm Via Amazon.com